 Burnout among all physicians

-Burnout in primary care physicians
+Stress and Burnout in healthcare workers: Burnout in primary care physicians

-Burnout in Nurses
+Stress and Burnout in healthcare workers: Burnout in Nurses

 Healthcare experts make recommendations to prevent burnout.